There’s nothing quite as disturbing, as your engine not starting.

 So, you don’t hear the engine moving at all.
-Also, you might hear a click or buzz, but other than that, nothing.
+Consequently, you might hear a click or buzz, but other than that, nothing.

-Also, In some cases a bad connection, between the negative battery cable and the engine (bad ground); can cause the same symptoms.
-Of course, there could be other reasons, but most often this happens; when there is not enough electric current for the starter motor, to turn over the engine.
+And, a bad connection, between the negative battery cable and the engine, can cause a bad ground.
+But, most often this happens when, there is not enough power for the starter, to turn over the engine.